Code Review Guidelines

 The responsibility to find the best solution and implement it lies with the merge request author.

 Before assigning a merge request to a maintainer for approval and merge, they should be confident that it actually solves the problem it was meant to solve, that it does so in the most appropriate way, that it satisfies all requirements, and that there are no remaining bugs, logical problems, uncovered edge cases, or known vulnerabilities.
-The merge request should also have a completed task list in its description and a passing CI pipeline to avoid unnecessary back and forth.
+The best way to do this, and to avoid unnecessary back-and-forth with reviewers, is to perform a self-review of your own merge request, following the Code Review guidelines.

 To reach the required level of confidence in their solution, an author is expected to involve other people in the investigation and implementation processes as appropriate.